 New Brunswick NDP leader resigns over 'infighting' and clashes with federal party

 NDP Leader Dominic Cardy speaks to media after the New Brunswick leaders debate in Moncton on Tuesday, September 9, 2014.
-THE CANADIAN PRESS/Marc Grandmaison
+When the NDP leader in New Brunswick promotes some of his prize candidates, he's happy to emphasize they were once his political foes.
+Cardy says each convert from the Liberals and Progressive Conservatives gives voters confidence his party, without a seat in the last legislature, will make gains after Sept.
+22. THE CANADIAN PRESS/Marc Grandmaison

 The Canadian Press